hoangton/smartcash/introduction/information.rst

 Desktop Wallet
   A wallet is a piece of software that stores your SmartCash.
 There are many different wallet options, but it is imperative to choose a secure one.
-  We recommend any of the following: :ref:`SmartCash Node Client Wallet
+  We recommend any of the following: :ref:`SmartCash NodeClient Wallet
   <nodeclient-installation>` / :ref:`SmartCash Electrum Wallet
   <electrum-installation>` / :ref:`Hardware Wallets <hardware-wallets>`